coolzhang/pythonzoo/inception-web/README.md

 Enter your code on home page to login the **SQL Audit PLatform**.
 And then enjoy your SQL!
 So easy:P

  *<mark>Note:</mark> each code will expire in 3600 seconds, which can be set by the code_timeout variable of the inception-web group in inception-web.conf.

+### Acknowledgement

+Thanks a ton to Xiaobai who is my colleague and also Python teacher:P